-Certain cash accounts held by the Authority are set aside for landfill closure and post-closure monitoring costs.
+The Authority reports restricted cash related to debt service and bond issuances.
 The accounts are reported separately on the statement of net position.

-Notes to Financial Statements As of June 30, 2015 and 2014 (Continued)
+Notes to Financial Statements As of June 30, 2016 and 2015 (Continued)

 NOTE 2-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: (CONTINUED)